Lost the use of gas or electricity at home? Then you could be entitled to some compensation because of your power outage.

 Remember, if you’re claiming for a planned cut, you only have 1 month to put your claim in.
 For any other claims, you’ll have 3 months.

-Receiving the money
+Receiving the money for your power outage

 You should be paid within 10 days of making your claim.
-If the power cut was caused by bad weather, then the time limit doesn’t apply and you will be paid as soon as is reasonable.
+If the power outage was caused by bad weather, then the time limit doesn’t apply and you will be paid as soon as is reasonable.
 I have no idea what counts as reasonable though…

 Usually, your money will be sent to your gas or electricity company and credited to your account.
 However, in some cases, you may be paid directly if the gas transport or electricity distributor hold your details.